 1. The best booths are educational, not promotional.

 We’ve said it time and again, but it bears repeating — architects are constantly in search of solutions, not products.
-This holds true across mediums, from online sourcing platforms to trade show booths, and manufacturers should aim to focus on educating architects on the problem-solving attributes of their products in the context of design challenges.
+This holds true across mediums, from online platforms like Architizer to trade show booths.
+Manufacturers should therefore focus on educating architects on the problem-solving attributes of their products in the context of design challenges.

 How does your building-product help solve an architect’s problem and reduce their specification headache?
-If you can illustrate this visually within your booth through material details, cutaway models or installation demonstrations (whatever makes most sense for your product), your booth will prove highly compelling to architects.
+If you can illustrate this visually within your booth, it will prove highly compelling to architects.
+To do this, you might choose to display material details, cutaway models or installation demonstrations — whatever makes most sense for your product.

 2. Immersive installations win the day.

 Some manufacturer’s booths look rather too similar to a school science fair or a lemonade stand.
 Basic tryptich displays or a table with products laid out are likely to make an architect’s eyes glaze over.
-This may not be entirely in the hands of the manufacturers — certain convention hosts are guilty of cramming too many brands into the exhibit hall, leaving each with little room to be creative with their booth.
-Limitations notwithstanding, you should aim to maximize the potential of the space available, and aim to stand out from your competitors.
+This may not be entirely the fault of manufacturers — certain trade show hosts are guilty of cramming too many brands into the exhibit hall, leaving each with little room to be creative with their booth.
+Limitations notwithstanding, aim to maximize the potential of the space available and stand out from your competitors.

 Many of those on display at tile and stone exhibition Coverings 2018 gave architects an amazingly clear idea of how a product could look within the context of their project, thanks to immersive installations that you could walk right into.
-Complete with design-oriented props and mimicking real-world architectural spaces, these booths leave little to the imagination and provide a compelling vision of a product’s qualities.
+Complete with design-oriented props and mimicking real-world architectural spaces, these booths leave little to the imagination, providing a compelling vision of a product’s qualities.
 If you have the space and creativity to pull this off, you will reap the rewards.

 3. Adaptability is key.